-Within the Clean Energy business stream work continues to ramp up on the MEH (Mechanical, Electrical and HVAC Heating, Ventilation and Air Conditioning) Alliance delivering for the EDF/NNB new nuclear power station at Hinkley Point C. The company also continues to work towards establishing a presence on the Sizewell C Alliance due to commence in the next 2 years, whilst also exploring opportunities to partner with other companies developing new technologies within the clean energy space.
+Within the Clean Energy business stream work scope continued to increase on the MEH (Mechanical, Electrical and HVAC Heating, Ventilation and Air Conditioning) Alliance delivering for the EDF/NNB new nuclear power station at Hinkley Point C. The company also continues to work towards establishing a presence on the Sizewell C Alliance due to commence in the next 2 years, with a small contract award received in year, whilst also exploring opportunities to partner with other companies developing new technologies within the clean energy space.

 Long-term business sustainability is a key priority for Cavendish Nuclear and the company focuses on three key themes of safety, people and performance.
-The Company is activity recruiting within the nuclear market and continuing with developing graduates and apprentices through the organisation.
+The Company is actively recruiting within the nuclear market and continuing with developing graduates and apprentices through the organisation.
 Resourcing remains the biggest enabler of delivering the future pipeline of Cavendish Nuclear.